-- ➤ Include social value question at the pre-procurement stage to get feedback on the most appropriate themes and indicators; - Ensure social value has been incorporated into the business case - Review the tables set out in section 'Buying Social: Social Value Themes and Indicators' and select the relevant indicator(s). - Select the social value award criteria based on the selected indicator(s) to include in the procurement documents.
-Model award criteria and model supplier guidance for inclusion in the Invitation to Tender are available to download here. - ➤ If more than one indicator is selected, agree the percentage score for each indicator. - ➤ Ensure relevant contract performance clauses are included in the procurement documentation. - Evaluate the responses against the model evaluation criteria.
+- Include social value question at the pre-procurement stage to get feedback on the most appropriate themes and indicators; - > Ensure social value has been incorporated into the business case - ➤ Review the tables set out in section 'Buying Social: Social Value Themes and Indicators' and select the relevant indicator(s). - ➤ Select the social value award criteria based on the selected indicator(s) to include in the procurement documents.
+Model award criteria and model supplier guidance for inclusion in the Invitation to Tender are available to download here.
+The relevant documents are marked 'alternative approach'. - > If more than one indicator is selected, agree the percentage score for each indicator. - > Ensure relevant contract performance clauses are included in the procurement documentation. - > Evaluate the responses against the model evaluation criteria.